phaxio/phaxio-java/README.md

 Check [here](https://mvnrepository.com/artifact/com.phaxio/phaxio-java) to make sure you're using the latest version.
 Use [this guide](QUICKSTART.md) for basic usage.

+## Proxy support

+You can use an HTTP proxy with this library by setting system properies:

+    System.setProperty("http.proxyHost", "my-proxy-host");
+    System.setProperty("http.proxyPort", "my-proxy-port");

 ## Migration from previous library version

 This is a complete re-write and starts from scratch in its design.
 Please see the above documentation about how to use the new library and its calls.